PAPIsdotio/latam-2018/cfp-guidelines.md

 ## What we're looking for

+We want to hear about **challenges and lessons learnt using ML in various applications/products/processes**, and exciting applications where ML is integrated in new domains or in new ways in our lives.
+Those challenges can be technical, or domain-specific and related to **business, design, regulations, fairness, accountability, transparency, privacy, ethics, etc.** We're interested in seeing what you did, and how you did it, e.g. which **techniques, frameworks, tools, architectures, infrastructures, pipelines** you used or created.

 ### Presentations

-We welcome technical and non-technical presentations with a practical mindset, on a wide range of experience levels — from beginner-friendly how-tos to cautionary tales to deep dives for experienced professionals.
-We'd like to hear about:
+We welcome technical and non-technical presentations with a practical mindset, for all experience levels — from beginner-friendly how-tos to cautionary tales to deep dives for experienced professionals.
+They will be organized in the following tracks:

-- Challenges and lessons learnt in integrating ML into various applications/products/processes and new areas; this can include technical and domain-specific challenges, as well as those related to fairness, accountability, transparency, privacy, ethics, etc.
+- 🤖 **Lean AI**: when the end-product is your main concern, and modeling is your last
-- Failure stories — you aren’t a real ML innovator until you’ve had to deal with massive failure of your ML system!
+- ☠️ **FAIL**: you aren’t a real ML innovator until you’ve had to deal with massive failure of your ML system
-- Techniques, architectures, infrastructures, pipelines, frameworks, APIs to create or improve intelligent applications (from embedded to web-scale)
-- Design of ML-powered products
-- Tools to make it easier to integrate ML into real-world products/applications (with demos)
+- 🔌 **Tools and APIs** that make it easier to integrate ML into real-world applications
-- Exciting and innovative ML use cases
-- Hands-on tutorials that teach a specific and valuable skill
+- 🔬 **Innovations and Research** to improve intelligent applications.

 We’re looking for a diverse and creative line-up of speakers, preferably with experience in public speaking.
-We invite them to submit proposals of **20' long,  non-commercial presentations**. _(Note: we also have a very limited number of sponsored speaking slots — [contact us](mailto:sponsoring@papis.io) for more information on how to secure one.)_
+We invite them to submit proposals of **20' long,  non-commercial presentations**. _(Note: we also have a very limited number of sponsored speaking slots — [contact the sponsorship team](mailto:sponsoring@papis.io) for more information on how to secure one.)_

 ### Papers

 We welcome technical papers, industrial experience reports, review papers and research papers (not required to be accepted to present, but very much encouraged!).
-Papers presented at PAPIs are published in [Proceedings of Machine Learning Research](http://proceedings.mlr.press/).
+Papers presented at PAPIs are published in **[Proceedings of Machine Learning Research](http://proceedings.mlr.press/)**.

 ## Tips and rules